 Cultural Registered Campus Organizations

-The UCSF School of Medicine has an active community of cultural registered campus organizations including the Association of Native American Medical Students, White Coats for Black Lives, LatinX Medical Student Association, Pride in Medicine, and the Student National Medical Association.
-Browse our student groups below and learn more about their missions, programs, and how you can get involved.
+The UCSF School of Medicine has an active community of cultural registered campus organizations, including the Association of Native American Medical Students, White Coats for Black Lives, Latinx Medical Student Association, Pride in Medicine, and the Student National Medical Association.
+All students are welcome to participate in these organizations.

 Asian Pacific American Medical Student Association (APAMSA)